 GT Flexicon.
 It's more than new software.
-It's a new point of view For your nearest dealer, call is a U.S. registered tradeciark of ARTIST graphics.
-Auto-CAD is a registered trademark of ski, Inc., © Copyright ARTIST Graphics.
+It's a new point of view.
+For your nearest dealer, call is a U.S. registered trademark of ARTIST graphics.
+AutoCAD is a registered trademark of k, Inc. ©Copyright ARTIST Graphics.
 All rights reserved.
-Specifications subsection home-
+Specifications subject to change